 - ½ teaspoon onion powder

-- Preheat your air fryer to 400F.
-Add the chicken thighs to a large bowl.
-Pour in the oil and the seasonings.
-Toss with tongs to coat the chicken completely.
+- Add chicken thighs to a bowl.
+Drizzle with olive oil and sprinkle with seasonings.
+Toss to coat.

 Doug Veronneau says